 Abuse that occurred there was not always secret.
 It was often condoned, and at times encouraged by care-givers.

-A culture that normalised sexual activity for children has subsequently made it hard for stories to be shared, experiences of trauma to be revealed and damaged family relationships to be repaired.
+A culture that normalised sexual activity, drug use, and psychological abuse for children has subsequently made it hard for stories to be shared, experiences of trauma to be revealed and damaged family relationships to be repaired.

 Part of a wider story

-Some of the ex-children of Centrepoint have shared their stories publicly, but by and large most of the child victims of sexual abuse at Centrepoint have been silent.
-The silence has resulted in a lack of clear documentation about these events.
-There has not been a place where trusting dialogue could happen to unpack the corrosive memories, for both adult and child ex-residents.
-For many restoration has not occurred.
+Some of the former children of Centrepoint have shared their stories publicly but by and large most have been silent.
+The silence has resulted in confusion, misinformation and isolation.
 These pages are an attempt to bring together those people who want to participate in a restorative and healing process which may have the power to break the hold of shame and guilt for many ex-residents of Centrepoint.
-The history of culturally condoned and enabled childhood sexual abuse which occurred at Centrepoint occurred in a cultural context which was ignorant and permissive.